now to receive all the new

 They are Temporary Utopias.

 Temporary Utopias is best heard in full, without distraction.
-So cosy up with your favourite headphones and turn up your stereo and get lost in a world of beautiful surprises.
+So cosy up with your favourite headphones and turn up your stereo to get lost in a world of beautiful surprises.

 D E E P D I V E